 As the saying goes, “all that begins well ends well.”

 4. Share anecdotes

-An anecdote is a short personal story that is used to illustrate a point.
+An anecdote is a short personal story used to illustrate a point.
 Nothing is more engaging than using anecdotes in your essay.

 However, you need to ensure to use them sparingly and wisely.
-Make sure the anecdote you share is short, descriptive and most importantly, relevant.
+Ensure the anecdote you share is short, descriptive, and, most importantly, relevant.
 You want the anecdote to add value to your writing and not distract the reader.

 5. Use humor appropriately

 College essay writing is a serious business but that does not mean you cannot inject humor.

 While this isn’t the place for ‘ROFL jokes,’ a subtle humorous take won’t hurt your essay.
 It lightens the mood, makes for a fun read, and showcases your personality.

 The key to making humor work for you is using it sparingly and ensuring it has a connection with the point you’re trying to make.
 You can use it to ease tension after making a point about a grave topic or add it to highlight an argument you’re making.